-So, I designed a lightweight, but strong aluminum enclosure with 1/4" Lexan roof & sidings in August 2021.
-Solar powered cooling fans maintain inside temps and various covers protect it during storms and winter frost.
+So, I designed a lightweight, but strong 1" aluminum framed enclosure with 1/4" Lexan roof & sidings in August 2021.
+Solar powered fans provide air flow, and various covers protect it during storms and winter frost.
 It has simple locking sides and is secured to the ground.

 I'm always watching the equipment and weather.
 The telescope enclosure's temperature and humidity are monitored by a Govee sensor.

-After upgrading our weather station - we joined the Weather Underground as a Personal Weather Station (PWS) in North Richland Hills, Texas.
+After upgrading the weather station - joined the Weather Underground as a Personal Weather Station (PWS) in North Richland Hills, Texas.

 North Richland Hills, TX Weather Conditions | Weather Underground